Township (video game): Aircraft system

-Ordering System
+Ordering system

 The source of the town's development is planting and farming.
 Crops and various agricultural products are put into multiple factories to be processed into different products.
 Players get gold and experience value by completing orders for the inhabitants via helicopter.
 Orders are one of the most direct ways to earn money and need to be delivered by helicopter, so it's recommended to place the helicopter in the city's center.
-If a player feels they can't complete an order, they can cancel it but it will be at least half a minute before the next one appears.
+If a player feels they can't complete an order, they can cancel it but it will be at least half an hour before the next one appears.

 Orders that have emerged are not limited in time so there may be items in the order that are not available for the player to produce at the time they receive it.

 Mine

 At level 21, players can repair the mine where they dig for ores.
 There are four kinds of ores: copper, silver, gold, and platinum, and every five ores can be made into a metal in the smelter.

 There are three tools to dig and destroy rock tiles: pickaxe (destroy a grid), dynamite (destroy a horizontal row), and TNT (destroy a circle around).
 Mining tools and ore do not take up warehouse space, but the smelter can only do one metal at a time and must take the previous one.

 Mine allows extracting precious metals, hidden chests, coins, messages from friends, and other artifacts.
 Mining also produces resources to level up buildings, which reduces production time and various improvements.